• Skip to primary navigation

 Tallow has a lower melting point than beef suet and is an essential ingredient for making soap and candles.

-When it comes to cooking, beef suet is typically utilized for traditional British dishes like steamed puddings, pastry doughs, and mincemeat pies.
+Beef suet is typically used for traditional British dishes like steamed puddings, pastry doughs, and mincemeat pies.

-It gives these recipes more flavor and texture while also ensuring they last longer.
+It gives these recipes more flavor and texture while also making sure they last longer.

 On the other hand, tallow is often used in frying as it has a higher smoke point compared to other oils like vegetable oil or olive oil.